E-commerce

 • Cross-check: analytics, back office, declined payments, support tickets, session recordings.

-• Stabilize the period: avoid comparing a promo week with a non-promo week without taking precautions.
+• Stabilize the period: avoid comparing a promo week to a non-promo week without caution.

 Read the drop-off step by step

-If the main loss is between cart and checkout start, friction often comes from costs, trust, or product hesitation.
+If the main loss is between cart and start of checkout, the friction often comes from costs, trust, or product hesitation.
 If the loss is concentrated in address entry, think forms, mobile, and autocomplete.
-If it appears at payment, suspect the methods offered, errors, slowness, or a lack of clarity in the order summary.
+If it appears at payment, suspect the methods offered, errors, slowness, or the lack of clarity in the summary.

 Reports are not enough.
-Tickets saying “my payment won’t go through,” repeated questions about shipping or returns, customer verbatims, and session videos often show what numbers alone do not tell.
-Our article where to find the conversion rate in Google Analytics can help reset reports before deciding what to change.
+Tickets like « my payment won’t go through », repeated questions about delivery or returns, customer quotes, and session videos often show what numbers alone do not tell us.
+Our article where to find the conversion rate in Google Analytics can help reset the reports before deciding what to change.

-Example: if desktop converts correctly, but mobile collapses at the address step, the problem is probably not “checkout in general.”
-It is more likely related to input, keyboard, or readability on a small screen.
+Example: if desktop converts well, but mobile collapses at the address step, the problem is probably not “checkout in general.”
+It is more likely related to data entry, the keyboard, or readability on a small screen.

-A simple rule summarizes a large part of the topic: what you hide before payment almost always comes back at the worst moment.
-Shipping fees, taxes, delivery times, or return conditions are not just logistical details.
+A simple rule sums up much of the topic: what you hide before payment almost always comes back at the worst moment.
+Shipping fees, taxes, lead times, or return conditions are not just logistical details.
 They are part of the purchase decision.
 The later they appear, the more they destroy trust.

-Checkout should therefore confirm elements that are already largely understood, not reveal surprises.
+The checkout must therefore confirm elements already largely understood, not reveal surprises.
 That means also working on the cart and sometimes the product page.

-1. Show costs as early as possible: or at least explain their logic before the funnel.
+1. Show costs as early as possible: or at minimum explain their logic before the funnel.

-2. Clarify timelines: preparation, shipment, delivery, express or standard.
+2. Clarify lead times: preparation, shipping, delivery, express or standard.

-3. Make returns visible: near the CTA, in the cart, and reiterated in checkout if useful.
+3. Make returns visible: near the CTA, in the cart, and reminded in checkout if useful.

-4. Localize markets: taxes and duties do not have the same impact depending on the country.
+4. Localize markets: taxes and duties do not have the same effect depending on the country.

-A reassuring sentence about delivery does not make up for a back office that cannot keep the promise.
-If you announce “shipped within 24 h” and the warehouse cannot keep up, you may be able to save today’s order, but you degrade trust, repeat purchases, and ticket volume.
+A reassuring sentence about delivery does not make up for a back office unable to keep the promise.
+If you announce “shipped within 24 hours” and the warehouse does not keep up, you may perhaps save today's order, but you damage trust, repeat purchases, and ticket volume.

-For a broader framing of the reasons for abandonment before and during the funnel, our guide on cart abandonment complements this section well.
-Checkout is only one of the areas where surprise becomes visible.
+For a broader framing on the reasons for abandonment before and during the funnel, our guide on cart abandonment complements this section well.
+Checkout is only one of the areas where the surprise becomes visible.

 Forms, guest account, and minimal effort

 The perfect form is not the one that collects the most data.
-It is the one that allows a purchase with the least effort compatible with the order.
-A very common mistake is turning checkout into a CRM form: date of birth, secondary information, preferences that could be collected later.
+It is the one that makes it possible to buy with the least effort compatible with the order.
+A very common mistake is to turn checkout into a CRM form: date of birth, secondary information, preferences that could be collected later.
 Every non-essential field adds a chance of drop-off.

-Forcing a user to create an account before their first purchase remains one of the most avoidable sources of friction.
+Forcing a user to create an account before their first purchase remains one of the most avoidable frictions.
 The right compromise is often to allow guest checkout, then offer account creation after confirmation, when the perceived value is clearer.

-• Make input easier: address autocomplete, appropriate keyboard, preselected values when it makes sense.
+• Make data entry easier : address autocompletion, adapted keyboard, preselected values when that makes sense.

 What checkout UX confirms

 Research from the Baymard Institute on checkout usability converges on this point: field readability, step hierarchy, and the quality of error messages have a direct impact on order completion.
-It is a more reliable source than trend-driven effects like button color.
+It is a more reliable source than fashion-driven takes on button color.

-Example: a store that removes two non-essential fields, enables better autocomplete, and rewrites its input error messages often sees fewer abandonments without changing either the overall design or the product price.
+Example: a store that removes two non-essential fields, enables better autocompletion, and rephrases its input errors often sees abandonment fall without changing the overall design or product price.

-Payments: offering the right options, at the right level of confidence
+Payments: offer the right options, at the right level of trust

-At the time of payment, the user is looking for two things: to move quickly and to feel secure.
+At checkout, the user is looking for two things: to move quickly and to feel secure.
 A good checkout does not add payment methods at random.
-It selects those that match the market’s real habits, then presents them in a way that is easy to understand.
+It selects those that match the market’s real habits, then presents them in a clear way.

-Depending on your country, your average cart value, and your target audience, this may include bank card, Apple Pay, Google Pay, PayPal, bank transfer, installment payment, or local solutions.
+Depending on your country, your average basket, and your target audience, this may include bank card, Apple Pay, Google Pay, PayPal, bank transfer, installment payments, or local solutions.
 The useful question is not “how many options can I stack?”, but “which options reduce effort without increasing confusion?”

-• Visual hierarchy: too many poorly ordered options slow down decision-making.
+• Visual hierarchy: too many poorly ordered options slow down the decision.

-• Error messages: declined card, 3-D Secure, limit reached, or incorrect code should trigger clear assistance.
+• Error messages: declined card, 3-D Secure, limit reached, or incorrect code should trigger clear help.

-• Local adaptation: a high-performing method in France is not necessarily so elsewhere.
+• Local adaptation: a high-performing method in France is not necessarily one elsewhere.

-• Visible summary: total, address, and terms must remain verifiable before confirmation.
+• Visible summary: total, address, and terms must remain verifiable before validation.

-Accelerated payment solutions can be very effective, provided that the buyer always understands what they are paying for, where it will be delivered, and under what conditions.
+Express payment solutions can be very effective, provided that the buyer always understands what they are paying for, where it will be delivered, and under what terms.
 Speed alone is not enough.
-If it comes with ambiguity, you risk more cancellations and support tickets after purchase.
+If it comes with ambiguity, you risk more cancellations and post-purchase support tickets.

-If you are working in a Shopify environment, our guide on Shopify checkout conversion explains in more detail the role of Shop Pay, wallets, and platform constraints.
+If you work on a Shopify environment, our guide on Shopify checkout conversion details more precisely the role of Shop Pay, wallets, and platform constraints.

-Mobile and performance: checkout must stay smooth under constraints
+Mobile and performance: checkout must remain smooth under constraints

 Mobile often accounts for the majority of sessions, but not always the majority of orders.
-That’s logical: small screen, intrusive keyboard, interruptions, variable network, more fragmented attention.
-Increasing checkout conversion therefore very often means increasing the quality of the funnel on smartphones.
+That makes sense: small screen, intrusive keyboard, interruptions, variable network, more fragmented attention.
+Improving checkout conversion therefore very often means improving the quality of the funnel on smartphones.

-Google provides useful technical benchmarks with Core Web Vitals: a satisfactory LCP is 2.5 seconds or less, and a satisfactory INP is 200 milliseconds or less.
-These thresholds do not guarantee conversion, but they help make it objective when the experience becomes too slow or too heavy.
+Google provides useful technical benchmarks with the Core Web Vitals: a LCP that is satisfactory is 2.5 seconds or less, and a INP that is satisfactory is 200 milliseconds or less.
+These thresholds do not guarantee conversion, but they help make it clear whether the experience is becoming too slow or too heavy.

 What to test on real devices

-• Keyboard behavior: does it hide fields or buttons?
+• Keyboard behavior: does it cover fields or buttons?

-• Summary readability: are fees, discounts, shipping, and total visible without effort?
+• Readability of the summary: are fees, discounts, shipping, and total visible without effort?

 • Weight of third-party scripts: do pixels, pop-ups, widgets, and A/B tests slow down the funnel?

-• Validation responsiveness: does the user understand that an action has been successfully taken into account?
+• Responsiveness of validations: does the user understand that an action has been successfully processed?

 Trust, errors, and reassurance signals

-At checkout, the user is not only wondering whether they can pay.
-They are also wondering whether they can pay with peace of mind.
-Trust does not rest on a magic badge.
-It is built through a series of concrete signals: an understandable total, accessible policies, identifiable customer service, visual consistency, clear steps, and well-handled errors.
+At checkout, the user doesn’t just wonder whether they can pay.
+They also wonder whether they can pay with confidence.
+Trust doesn’t rest on a magic badge.
+It is built through a series of concrete signals: understandable total, accessible policies, identifiable customer service, visual consistency, clear steps, and well-handled errors.

 The signals that really help

-• Useful error messages : explain the problem, not just indicate failure.
+• Helpful error messages: explain the problem, not just signal failure.

-• Brand continuity : avoid giving the impression of being redirected to a questionable environment.
+• Brand continuity: avoid the impression of being redirected to a dubious environment.

 What is better to avoid

-Artificial counters, fake urgency, ambiguous labels, or walls of badges can create more distrust than they resolve.
-When it comes to checkout, a little less decoration and a little more clarity is better.
+Artificial counters, fake urgency, ambiguous labels, or walls of badges can create more distrust than they solve.
+In checkout, a little less decoration and a little more clarity is better.

 Support before purchase

 Trust also increases when the user knows they can ask a question immediately.
-For technical products, complex sizing, or sensitive timelines, the link to customer support or a quick conversational response can prevent a silent exit from the funnel.
+For technical products, complex sizes, or time-sensitive deadlines, the link to the customer support or a quick conversational response can prevent a silent exit from the funnel.

 A high-performing checkout in one country can be mediocre in another.
-Currency, taxation, payment habits, trust level, sensitivity to delivery times or returns: all of this changes.
-That’s why checkout optimization quickly becomes a matter of localization, not just design.
+Currency, taxes, payment habits, level of trust, sensitivity to delivery times or returns: all of these vary.
+That is why checkout optimization quickly becomes a localization issue, not just a design one.

-• Local currency: the user must immediately understand the amount being paid.
+• Local currency: the user should immediately understand the amount being paid.

-• Suitable payment methods: depending on the market, card payments are not enough.
+• Appropriate payment methods: depending on the market, cards are not enough.

 • Localized messages and errors: useful translation, not just cosmetic.